synanetics/synfhir-store/README.md

 The flavour of dev enviroment is of course entirely up to you... the Model FHIR Proxy ultimately doesn't care!
 [VS Code](https://code.visualstudio.com), [Atom](https://atom.io) and [Sublime](https://www.sublimetext.com), are extensible, open source and free.
 Each environment does have decent Docker integration which can be installed via the usual plugin/extension management features.

 ### Postgres (Windows Server)
-[PostgreSQL 11 (for Windows Server 2012 R2, 2016, 2019)](https://www.postgresql.org/download/windows/) is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+[PostgreSQL 11.x (for Windows Server 2012 R2, 2016, 2019)](https://www.postgresql.org/download/windows/) is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 ---

 ## Launching The Model FHIR Proxy

-### Get the source
+### Get the source (requres Git installed)

 1. Either navigate to your local repo directory or create one, e.g. `C:\myrepos\` or `~/Repos`

 2. In your command line type (followed by enter): `git clone https://github.com/synanetics/synfhir-store.git`

 3. Open the folder in your development environment and take a few minutes to have a look at the code (if you wish).

+4. From your command line, type: `git checkout -b my-branch-name` This will create a local branch that you can change and modify as you see fit.
+Feel free to push any changes back to the repo under your branch and pull requests are always welcome.

 ### Choose your flavour